 To ensure that students are qualified for their studies and to enhance their chances of success in the Netherlands, Nuffic carries out an assessment of the language and educational credentials of Chinese applicants.

 The IELTS test (International English Language Testing System) Academic module or the TOEFL-iBT (Test of English as a Foreign Language-internet based test) is used to assess the applicant's English language skills.
-To qualify for a Nuffic Certificate, applicants' test score should meet the criteria of the institute or programme they are applying to.
+To qualify for a Nuffic Certificate, the applicants' test score should meet the criteria of the institute or programme they are applying to.